YongoDavid/Demo-2024/README.md

 Just when i thought i have gone far with my E commerce project and done with the mobile screens , i have to start again because is isnt going as i thought hopefully i get it sorted out and i can move to the functionality of the web app ny wednesday wish me luck

+i am sooo frustrated  , time is runnning and still i havent been able to figure out this laptop home view for laptop screens only